Editorial & Advertiser disclosure

 "We have one very big power over China, and that's tariffs, and they don't want them, and I'd rather not have to use it, but it's a tremendous power over China," he said.

-"We think that the dollar has further to climb," said Simon MacAdam, the deputy chief global economist at Capital Economics.
+"We think that the dollar has further to climb," said Simon MacAdam, deputy chief global economist at Capital Economics.

-"Its appreciation so far has reflected both the strength of the economic data in the US relative to peer economies and investors’ assessment of Trump’s policies, both of which have contributed to a shift in interest rate differentials that has been favourable to the dollar."
+"Its appreciation so far has reflected both the strength of the economic data in the U.S. relative to peer economies and investors’ assessment of Trump’s policies, both of which have contributed to a shift in interest rate differentials that has been favourable to the dollar."

 China's stock markets and currency rallied on the back of Trump's comments, leaving the blue chip index up 0.8% and the yuan strengthened against the dollar, which fell 0.7% to 7.239 in the offshore market.

-U.S. crude futures lost 0.2% to $74.46 a barrel and Brent crude was flat at $78.22.
+U.S. crude futures edged higher to $74.66 a barrel and Brent crude was up 0.3% at $78.50.

-Amelie Derambure, Senior Multi-Asset Portfolio Manager at Amundi in Paris said Trump's pro-America policies require lower oil prices.
+Amelie Derambure, senior multi-asset portfolio manager at Amundi in Paris, said Trump's pro-America policies require lower oil prices.

 "These types of policies could also benefit other players in the world, like Europe for instance, if we have a lower oil price that’s going to benefit Europe as well – so at last there is something that he wants to implement that is not detrimental to Europe," she said.